 II.
 EDITED BOOKS

 Friedemann Boschwitz, Julius Wellhausen: Motives and Measures of His Historiography.
 With An Edition of Extant Correspondence.
 Edited and translated by Paul Michael Kurtz.
 Critical Studies in Hebrew Bible.
-Winona Lake: Eisenbrauns, forthcoming 2018.
+Winona Lake: Eisenbrauns, under contract.

 III.
 TRANSLATED BOOKS